Blackwater (Game of Thrones)

 "Blackwater" is the ninth and penultimate episode of the second season of HBO's medieval fantasy television series Game of Thrones, and the 19th overall.
 The episode was directed by Neil Marshall, his directorial debut for the series, and written by George R. R. Martin, the author of the A Song of Ice and Fire novels from which the series is adapted.
 It first aired on May 27, 2012.

 The episode centers around the Battle of Blackwater Bay, in which the Lannister army, commanded by acting Hand of the King Tyrion Lannister, defends the city of King's Landing against a naval invasion by the Baratheon army, commanded by Stannis Baratheon, who seeks to take the Iron Throne for himself.
 Unlike all previous episodes, "Blackwater" does not feature the storylines of characters outside of King's Landing, making it the first episode of the series to take place entirely in one location.
 The episode achieved a viewership of 3.38 million during its initial airing in the United States.

-"Blackwater" received acclaim from critics and audiences, with many praising the acting and visual effects in particular.
+"Blackwater" received acclaim from critics and viewers, with many hailing it as one of the series' best episodes, praising the titular battle and its scale and emotional depth, as well as the acting and visual effects.
 At the 64th Primetime Emmy Awards, the episode won the awards for Outstanding Sound Editing for a Drama Series (One-Hour) and Outstanding Sound Mixing for a Drama Series (One Hour).
 It was Peter Dinklage's choice to support his nomination for Outstanding Supporting Actor in a Drama Series.
 The episode was also the recipient of the Hugo Award for Best Dramatic Presentation, Short Form.